steven2358/kafbox/lib/readme.md

 -------------------------------------------------------
 1. Make a copy of `lib/kafbox_template.m` and name it `MY_ALGORITHM.m`.
 2. Open the file and replace all mentions of "kafbox_template" to MY_ALGORITHM.
+3. Clean up the file header by replacing all text between square brackets.
-3. In the first properties section, fill in the parameter values used by the algorithm with their corresponding default values.
+4. In the first properties section, fill in the parameter values used by the algorithm with their corresponding default values.
 Default values should be chosen such that the algorithm performs well on a whitened input signal (see `demo/demo_sinc_all.m`).
-4. In the second properties section, fill in the variables that will be calculated by the algorithm.
+5. In the second properties section, fill in the variables that will be calculated by the algorithm.
-5. [optional] Adjust the `evaluate` method.
+6. [optional] Adjust the `evaluate` method.
-6. Add the code for training the algorithm to the `train` method.
+7. Add the code for training the algorithm to the `train` method.
 It may be useful to rely on "helper" functions to keep the code modular.
 For coding style, see below.
-7. Clean up the file header.

-Check if the code is formatted correctly by running the script `unit_test('MY_ALGORITHM')`.
+8. Check if the code is formatted correctly by running the script `unit_test('MY_ALGORITHM')`.

 How to contribute an algorithm to the toolbox